 The argument for licensing usually hinges upon protection of public safety, as incompetent engineers might put the public at serious risk.
-However, one additional practical consequence is to create barriers to entry to the profession, thereby increasing market rates that professional engineers may charge, and the increase in prestige that is associated with belonging to a profession.
+However, one additional practical consequence is to create barriers to entry that keep the number of engineers smaller, thereby increasing market rates that professional engineers may charge, and increasing the prestige associated with belonging.
 Therefore, professional engineers have an incentive to self-police their own ranks.
 Failing to punish “bad apples” would put at risk the privileges and subsidies enjoyed by the entire profession.

-The National Society of Professional Engineers (NSPE) published a Code of Ethics that all engineers are expected to adhere to.
+The National Society of Professional Engineers (NSPE) published a Code of Ethics to which all engineers are expected to adhere.
 Not surprisingly, paramount among the professional obligations of an engineer is the protection of public safety.
 The American Society of Civil Engineers (ASCE) publishes a code that is similar to the NSPE, as do other disciplinary-specific professional societies.

 This video from Dr. Michael Loui, from the University of Illinois explores the question, “What is engineering?” and whether engineering is a profession.